fdoyle/Calendar/Readme.md

  - returning to open monthly view from locked screen (activity recreation?) can result in monthly animating to current date.
  - the event indicator dots on the month view don't recycle properly. if you drag across multiple months without ever letting the calendar view settle, you'll see data from months past.
  - on march, select the 31st. go to april, moves to 30th.
 Go back, still on 30th.

-### todos
-There are some //todo's in the code, which represent things that I would want to get to in a production app, but feel outside of the current scope

 ## Architecture
 ### On using the Android Calendar object